 Slightly away from the main complex there is another pool.
 This isn’t far from the Eurocamp caravans and can be a bit quieter (with some great sun traps for sunbathers).

 This has a larger pool (aqua-aerobics is good fun there), and a large toddler pool, complete with water fountains and another inflatable slide.

 The pools do close for a siesta at midday (this is good, to be honest, as it gets very hot and closing the pools gets people out the of the midday sun).
 They also close a pool one day a week for a thorough clean.

 Ca’Savio has a huge playground with an adventure fort.
 This was extremely popular with kids.

 Ca’Savio is also right on the beach.
-You can walk direct from your caravan to the (hot) sandy beach.
+You can walk directly from your caravan to the (hot) sandy beach.